dotnetdevsaustria/topic-requests/README.md

-# topic-requests
+# Topic Requests

-Repository to request topics for the next .NET Meetups
+This repository contains an issue for every topic that is requested for a talk at the .NET Meetup in Vienna.